-EMI NZ built a brand new studio in 1970 in Petone.
+EMI NZ built a brand new studio in 1975/6 in Lower Hutt.
 The recording studio was making a lot of money for EMI with local product including Craig Scott and Hogsnort Rupert, so they got whatever gear they wanted.
 The studios also recorded for other labels including Viking.

 After EMI shut down in 1988, Frank went out on his own and set up his own studio in Eastbourne, and ran it for close to 15 years.
 He bought a lot of studio gear off EMI, like mics.
 His recordings were pressed at EMI Australia.
 These days he lives in Taranaki and still has a studio in his home, recording mostly country and western acts.